repository-service-tuf/repository-service-tuf-api/docs/source/guide/Docker_README.md

 Example: `redis://redis/1`

-Important: The workers have to use the same port for the db result.
+Important: The workers have to use the same db id for the db result.

 #### (Optional) `RSTUF_REDIS_SERVER_PORT`